EivindArvesen/xmpm/README.md

 will check if the default Anaconda Python path exists, and download and install the latest [miniconda distribution](http://conda.pydata.org/miniconda.html) if it doesn't.
 The script then creates a [conda](http://conda.pydata.org/docs/) environment from `requirements.txt`.

-To start using the environment, activate it with `source activate xpm`.
+To start using the environment, activate it with `source activate xmpm`.
 When you're done, you can deactivate it with `source deactivate`.

 The automatic environment setup script should work for modern 64-bit versions of OS X, Linux and Windows (Cygwin).